Want to Improve Your Current CRM System or Migrate to a New Solution

 After having been involved in several multi-year projects with these larger brokerages, we recognized that in positioning and designing our product for large enterprise brokerages, we weren’t really addressing a much larger community of small to medium-sized brokerages, not to mention the individual broker.

-Our product had been tailored for more complex workflows and the pricing and deployment methods were not suitable for these smaller brokerages and found ourselves losing ground to new competitors that had come into the CRE brokerage vertical.
+Our product had been tailored for more complex workflows and the pricing and deployment methods were not suitable for these smaller brokerages.
+So, we found ourselves losing ground to new competitors that had come into the CRE brokerage vertical.

 This complexity of the solution often led to user adoption issues and general dissatisfaction with the product, especially when attempting to roll it out to smaller organizations.